jsabo/ingress-adventures/NGINX.md

-# ingress-adventures
+# nginx ingress
-Adventures in Kubernetes ingress controllers

 ## Overview

-Welcome to the adventures of Kubernetes ingress
+Welcome to the adventures of Nginx ingress

 ## Setup

-Let's do some ingress role playing.
+Let's do some some nginx ingress role playing.

 We're going to install [multiple](https://kubernetes.github.io/ingress-nginx/user-guide/multiple-ingress/#multiple-ingress-nginx-controllers) nginx ingress controllers in different configurations to test out things like HTTP/2.